Mitul9703/zocket-ml-intern/README.md

 # Web Content Analyzer Agent

-This project implements an AI agent that can:
+This repo implements an AI agent that can:
 - Accept a URL as input
 - Retrieve and analyze the content of the provided web link
 - Extract key information from the web page